lakshmi-intechcode/jng_instr_folder/10_js_dom_jquery/2_js_DOM/README.md

 * All callbacks are closures but not all closures are callbacks
 * Callbacks are also known as "Higher Order Functions" but for the purpose of this course we will be sticking with the term "Callbacks"
 * A callback is a function that has been created and defined but NOT invoked.
-* Instead it is sitting around waiting to be "called back" but some sort of event such as a click event, or the invocation of another function.
+* Instead it is sitting around waiting to be "called back" by some sort of event such as a click event, or the invocation of another function.
 * See the calculator example from class below

 ```
 var add = function(a,b){
-	return(a+myNum)
+	return(a+b)
 };

 var sub = function(a,b){